folio-org/folio-org.github.io/_remote/Net-Z3950-FOLIO/README.md

 Thanks to the magic of the protocol-polyglot [YAZ GFS](https://software.indexdata.com/yaz/doc/server.html), the FOLIO Z39.50 server also serves the SRU (REST-like) and SRW (SOAP-based) protocols.
 For example, if running the server on your local host, you can use the following to obtain an XML-formatted OPAC record containing both bibliographic metadata in MARCXML format and holdings-and-item information such as might be used by an OPAC.
 Replace placeholder <dbname> with the real database name (or tenant id).

     http://localhost:9997/<dbname>?version=1.1&operation=searchRetrieve&query=title=a&maximumRecords=1&recordSchema=opac

+## Obtaining information about loans

+The Z39.50 server obtains information about the holdings and items associated with each instance record from FOLIO using `mod-graphql`, which behind the scenes performs searches for each holding record associated with the instance, and for each item in each of those holdings -- returning the aggregated tree-shaped record.
+This process can be expensive on the back-end.

+In order to obtain information about loans -- specifically, the availability date of those items that are on loan -- it is unfortunately necessary to have `mod-graphql` run yet another search for each item in the response, fetching information about that item's open loans.
+For records with many items, this is likely to nearly double the load on the back-end system, and the response time when fetching the record.

+Rather than impose this burden on all users of the FOLIO Z39.50 service, the default configuration does not request information about loans.
+However, as well as the regular GraphQL query `mod-search.graphql-query`, which is used by the default Z39.50 server configuration, the supplied set of configuration files also includes `etc/mod-search-with-loans.graphql-query`, which is identical except that it _does_ request the loan information.
+Clients that need availability dates should use this extended version of the GraphQL query.
+The easiest way to do this is to append the string `|withLoans` to the end of the Z39.50 database name: for example, instead of the database name `books`, use `books|withLoans`.
+This version of the database will include the `availabilityDate` field in its OPAC records.

+Fetching information about loans requires the FOLIO installation to provide version 1.4 or better of the `graphql` interface, most likely though `mod-graphql` version 1.13.1 or higher.

 ## Troubleshooting